decretist/ICMCL17/proceedings/ICMCL17.md

 The first is general and biblical, and is derived from sayings attributed to Jesus in which a relationship between calumny and the Mosaic prohibition against bearing false witness is implied though not directly stated.
-This general and biblical sense is the one used in many of Gratian's patristic material sources.
+This general and biblical sense is also the one used in many of Gratian's patristic material sources.
 The second is specific and legal, and is derived from Justinianic Roman law.
 Where the idea of calumny is invoked in the *dicta* of the first recension of the *Decretum*, it is exclusively in the first sense;
 where it is invoked in the *dicta* of the second recension, it is predominantly, though not exclusively, in the second sense.
+Interestingly, Gratian does not discuss the oath *de calumnia vitanda* in either the first or the second recensions.

 We should expect to see at least three Latin lemmas associated with the concept of calumny: the deponent verb *calumnior*, *calumniari*,